Pavan-1997/Docker_MySQL_Grafana/README.md

 ---

-#  LOADING DATA TO MYSQL DB AND VISUALIZING IT IN GRAFANA
+# Loading data into MySQL DB and visualizing data on Grafana

 Preq: Setup Docker